jzanetti/raincast_doc/source/index.rst

     * producing the extrapolration based nowcasts using the STEPS algorithm

-    * merging the nowcasts and NWP using the STEPS algorithm
+    * merging the nowcasts and NWP

     * blending different NWP sources